-The industry has many different lure varieties, and crankbait has an exciting place.
-Most anglers use them seasonally every year when they know the lure has the very best effect.
+The industry has wide different lure varieties, and crankbait has an exciting place.
+Most anglers use them seasonally yearly when they know the lure has the best effect.
 Types, colors, and depths select the best crankbaits.
-You have to learn how to use each bait, especially for cover or other underwater obstacles.
+You must learn how to use each bait, especially for cover or other underwater obstacles.

 So let’s first clarify the meaning.
 A crankbait is a moving bait made for catching the predatory species of fish under the surface as a moving animal imitating a baitfish in its environment.

-These lures are designed so that the user can control how deep they dive in the water.
+These lures are designed so that the user can control how deep they dive into the water.
 They often have a plastic lip that allows diving, but lipless options are available.

 How to fish a crankbait for largemouth bass?